NBBI Meeting Code of Conduct

 - Members

-If order is restored, the committee members may decide whether to consider the matter closed or to impose a penalty.
-Chairs and committees are not authorized to impose penalties.
-The NBBI has procedures that cover the steps toward the formal resolution of these matters.
+If the member or visitor cedes control, the committee members may decide to consider the matter closed or whether a penalty should be imposed.
+Chairs and committees are not authorized to take penal action.
+NBBI has procedures that cover the steps toward final resolution of these matters.

-- Deliberately acting in a way which precludes others from having the opportunity to express their viewpoints;
+- deliberately acting in a way which precludes others from having the opportunity to express their viewpoints;

-- Submitting comments that are intended to or always cause a new vote; or
+- submitting comments that are intended to or always cause a new vote; or

-- Taking actions to "control" the agenda, the meeting schedule, ballot issuance, membership on the consensus body and/or related work groups.
+- taking actions to "control" the agenda, the meeting schedule, ballot issuance, membership on the consensus body and/or related work groups.